rastersoft/autovala/INSTALL.md

 # HOW TO INSTALL

-You need CMake, Vala 0.20 or later, libgee and gtk+.
-The repository includes a version of CMake for Vala that includes some changes (not mine) to support Valadoc.
-These changes still aren't available at the oficial repository.
-You can get the oficial files with

-    bzr checkout lp:~elementary-apps/+junk/cmake-modules

-This will create a folder called *cmake-modules*.
-Inside it will be a folder called *cmake*.
-Copy the later to the Autovala project folder, overwriting the files inside.

-Don't forget to keep the files FindValadoc.cmake and Valadoc.cmake, needed to work with Valadoc.

 To compile and install it, just open a terminal, go to the directory where you downloaded the git repository and type: